 StreamYard has a free version, or you can upgrade to the Basic plan for additional features for $20 per month, or to the Professional plan for $39 per month.

 If you’re interested in livestreaming and recording with the intent to monetize the video content, Switcher Studio could be the option for you.
 As an alternative to StreamYard, it includes features to allow for livestreams and pre-recorded videos.

 Switcher Studio is $37 per month for individuals, $79 per month for businesses, and $149 per month for merchants who want to connect it to their Shopify store.

 The next step is to export your video to share on social media or YouTube.
 The best file format to use when uploading to your social media platforms is MP4.
 Give yourself plenty of time to export your video because it can take a while depending on the length and the weight of the video edits.

 7. Publish your video

 Once you’ve finished creating and editing your video, it’s time to share it with your audience.
 You can publish your video on a video-sharing site like YouTube or Vimeo and then embed it onto your website.

-Or you can also publish it on social media, like Facebook, Instagram, TikTok, or Twitter.
+You can also publish it on social media, like Facebook, Instagram, TikTok, or Twitter.
 Just keep your platform’s optimal video dimensions in mind as you create.
 For example, Instagram Reels and TikTok require vertical videos, Instagram feeds want square, and Facebook and Twitter prefer horizontal videos in their feeds.